Archangel Azrael

 Later Islamic and Jewish folklore give the name fuller shape.
 Azrael is a grief-context figure, not a warning sign.

-The first rule is source order.
 The Qur'an names the angel of death by title, Malak al-Mawt, not as Azrael.
+Detailed Azrael portraits are later tradition.

 Dr. James WrightPh.D.
 Religious Studies, Oxford

-Azrael source layers
+Azrael source contexts

 LayerWhat it contributesHow to read it